 The German people are noted for being obsessively clean, so it makes perfect sense that the German staff at Auschwitz and at Dachau would have required the crematory workers to take frequent showers.

-The photo below shows a green door behind the ovens; this door leads into a hallway that runs behind the gas chamber and the oven room; there might be a washroom in the area behind the green door, which is off limits to tourists.
+The photo below shows a green door behind the ovens.
+This door leads into a hallway that runs behind the gas chamber and the oven room.
+There might be a washroom in the area behind the green door, which is off limits to tourists.
+In that case, there would have been no need for a shower room in the crematorium.

 The 1945 photo above shows the green door behind the ovens in the open position; you can see a glimpse of the hallway which visitors are not allowed to enter today.